-- 1. Protect oneself, another student, teacher or any person from physical injury. - 2.
-Protect the property of Cortland Enlarged City School District or others. - 3.
-Restrain or remove a student whose behavior interferes with orderly exercise and performance of Cortland Enlarged City School District functions, powers and duties, if that student has refused to refrain from further disruptive acts.
+- Protect oneself, another student, teacher or any person from physical injury. - Protect the property of Cortland Enlarged City School District or others. - Restrain or remove a student whose behavior interferes with orderly exercise and performance of Cortland Enlarged City School District functions, powers and duties, if that student has refused to refrain from further disruptive acts.

-The district will file all complaints about the use of corporal punishment with the Commissioner of Education in accordance with commissioner's regulations.
+The district will file all complaints about the use of corporal punishment with the Commissioner of Education in accordance with the Commissioner's Regulations.